 Coordinates, advertises and organizes all community council events.

 Educates and advocates for sustainable practices within the residence halls.
 The Eco-Reps ensure that any hall events are planned with sustainability in mind.
 This position also attends weekly to bi-weekly Ecological Representative meetings which will be decided upon the availability of the council.

 To represent the concerns and opinions of their residential area population fairly and honestly at community council meetings.
 They can assist in a variety of initiatives including but not limited to: event planning, advocacy initiatives, and recognition efforts within the halls.

 RHA General Assembly meetings occur every Thursday night at 7:00 pm.
 At these meetings, members vote on legislation for RHA and help the executive board plan events, hold open forums, and bridge the gap between residents and the Housing Department.

-During the first two weeks of classes RHA members will be holding an information session in each residence hall.
+During the first two weeks of classes, weeks of classes, RHA members will be holding information sessions around campus.
 Look out for flyers posted and any emails from your building’s Community Director (the graduate student or professional staff member who runs your building) about the date and time.

 When locations and times are finalized they will be posted here.